-I have a positive career trajectory to date having published 24 papers and 19 presentations throughout my academic training, acquiring a competitive CIHR doctoral award to support my training, and completing a variety of knowledge mobilization initiatives.
+I have a positive career trajectory having published 24 papers, with an increasing trajectory (8 in 2020, 11 in 2021) and 19 presentations.
+I received a competitive CIHR doctoral award to support my training, and have conducted a variety of knowledge mobilization initiatives.
 My current research program uses exercise to reduce the risk of fractures and rehabilitate fractures in people with osteoporosis or at risk of developing osteoporosis.
+Osteoporosis is a highly prevalent problem affecting XX % of Canadians overt age XX.
+Exercise, safe movement and fall prevention are core components of bone protection and preservation for people with osteoporosis; and the focus of my research program.
+I believe

-I have become interested in identifying early signs of fragility fractures and implementing interventions to reduce the risk of the more debilitating fractures of the hip and spine.
-I plan to improve the quality and quantity of life in people living with osteoporosis.
-To address this research plan, I will use the research skills and knowledge that I have already acquired and build on my current program of research.
-At Western University I will progress my research program in people with osteoporosis by conducting studies better identify fragility fractures through a) using ICES data and b) a national survey on previous fractures, age, with and ethnic and diverse lens and c) conduct a national observational study of individuals engaging in exercise programs between the ages of 40-60 to track health outcomes like falls, fractures, and strength.
-I will progress my research program in falls prevention by a) using technology to assess for home fall hazards and b) creating a national collaboration and Delphi consensus to come up with a calculator to predict the risk of falling.
-Finally, I will progress my research in knowledge translation by a) develop tools to disseminate exercise recommendations; b) conduct motivational interviewing sessions with older adults interested in making a change to increase their exercise and c) use technology to monitor actual versus perceived activity levels in older adults.
+Western University, will be the ideal environment to launch research program.
+My initial focus will be to implement studies in my research themes, and develop new collaborations with Faculty of Health Sciences colleagues.
+This means I will conduct aa national survey of people living with osetoporisis to define exercise and fall prevention behaviours and needs, b) developing and testing a technology-enabled home-based fall hazard identification and balance re-training program and c) ICES studies on fracture risks I will progress my research in knowledge translation by a) developing and testing tools to increase the uptake and adherence to exercise recommendations; b) conduct motivational interviewing sessions with older adults interested in making a change to increase their exercise and c) use technology to monitor actual versus perceived activity levels in older adults.
+This will integrate my training in KT with my XX years experience teaching exercise to people with osteoporosis.